'}}

 The Pope in 536 AD was Pope Agapetus I. He served as the Pope from 13 May 535 until his death on 22 April 536.
 Agapetus I is venerated as a saint in both the Catholic and Orthodox churches.
 He is remembered particularly for his influence during the reign of the Gothic king Theodahad, and his efforts to uphold orthodoxy and combat heresy in the face of the Monophysite controversy.

-See also Marcellus Of Capua
+See also Hermias

 Who was Pope in 535?